fensorechase/BrazilEvents/README.md

 # webscraper_2.py

-BrazilEvents is a Python program for scraping and export event data to a .csv file.
+BrazilEvents is a Python script for scraping and export event data to a .csv file.

 ## Installation